hackforla/VRMS/README.md

     1. Navigate to the [Get up and running](#get-up-and-running) section and find the credentials link.
     1. Add the mongoDB credential listed in the `DATABASE_URL` variable to your `backend/.env` file.

-1. Localhost test database: Create your own database and connect to it.
-This database will be empty when you log in and you will need to add your own data. follow this [tutorial](https://zellwk.com/blog/local-mongodb/) for an in depth look on how to setup a local copy of mongodb
+1. Localhost test database: Create your own database on your laptop and connect to it.
+This database will be empty and you will need to add your own data. follow this [tutorial](https://zellwk.com/blog/local-mongodb/) for an in depth look on how to setup a local copy of mongodb.
     1. Download mongoDB.
     1. Setup a local mongoDB cluster.
     1. Get the connection string.